-These few filings selected by Mr. Morgan pale in comparison to the overwhelmingly successful and timely reports submitted over the Committee's reporting history.
-The Committee asserts that any instances of late filings were never done intentionally or willfully, and were certainly not so widespread as to merit intervention by any Court.
+Without the Committee conceding to his allegations, Mr. Morgan has identified three late filings, including one that was one day late.
+These filings pale in comparison to the overwhelmingly successful and timely ones over the Committee's reporting history.
+The Committee asserts that any instances of late filings were never done intentionally or willfully, and were certainly not so widespread as to merit intervention by any court.
+This allegation should be dismissed outright or referred to the PDC for further review.